flightjs/flight/README.md

-Alternatively, if you don't want to load Flight via a script loader, simply download and include the [standalone version](http://twitter.github.com/flight/flight.js) using a regular script tag then refer to '[Using the standalone version](#using-the-standalone-version)'.
+Alternatively, if you don't want to load Flight via a script loader, simply download and include the [standalone version](http://twitter.github.com/flight/flight.js) using a regular script tag then refer to [Using the standalone version](#using-the-standalone-version).

 ## Dependencies